natgo/wt-wiki-scraper/wikitext-transpiled/aircraft/F-84F%20(Israel).md

 === Survivability and armour ===
 {{Specs-Avia-Armour}}
 <!-- ''Examine the survivability of the aircraft.
 Note how vulnerable the structure is and how secure the pilot is, whether the fuel tanks are armoured, etc. Describe the armour, if there is any, and also mention the vulnerability of other critical aircraft systems.'' -->

 The F-84F has decent armour surrounding the pilot including bulletproof glass and steel plates.
 However there is no armour for critical systems and everything is packed together in the middle of the aircraft.
 A few hits to the middle of the aircraft will most likely destroy it.

+* All fuel tanks are self sealing
+* 8mm steel plate behind the pilot
+* 12.7mm steel plate in upper part of the seat
+* 38mm Armoured glass in front of the pilot

 === Modifications and economy ===
 {{Specs-Economy}}